-a: According to the SPC, the administration of dabrafenib and trametinib combination therapy is approved for patients with unresectable or metastatic melanoma with a BRAF V600 mutation - without restriction of pretreatment [3].
-The study population of the included study for the assessment of the added benefit (only pretreated patients) therefore does not completely cover the therapeutic indication.
+a: According to the SPC, the administration of trametinib and dabrafenib combination therapy is approved for patients with unresectable or metastatic melanoma with a BRAF V600 mutation - without restriction of pretreatment [3].
+The study population of the included study for the assessment of the added benefit (only treatment-naive patients) therefore does not completely cover the therapeutic indication.
 It remains unclear whether the observed effects can be transferred to patients who have already had treatment for their advanced melanoma.